 iServer connects to the database as an application user.
-The application user requires only the privileges necessary to perform basic SQL data manipulation operations, such as SELECT, INSERT, UPDATE, and DELETE.
+The application user requires only the privileges necessary to perform basic SQL Data Manipulation Language (DML) operations, such as SELECT, INSERT, UPDATE, and DELETE.
 This user does not require privileges to create or modify the structure of the database.